-While it is easy to identify important advances in human health that have been based on inductive reasoning, proponents of deductive reasoning have been critical of the philosophical basis (or lack thereof) of inductive logic.
+While it is easy to identify important advances in human and animal health that have been based on inductive reasoning, proponents of deductive reasoning have been critical of the philosophical basis (or lack thereof) of inductive logic.
 David Hume (1740) stated that "there is no logical force to inductive reasoning".
 He stated further that "we cannot perceive a causal connection, only a series of events".
 The fact that the sun comes up every day after the rooster crows, should not result in a conclusion that the rooster crowing causes the sun to rise.
 He noted further that many repetitions of the 2 events might be consistent with a hypothesis about causation but do not prove it true.
-Bertrand Russell (1872-1970) continued the discussion of the limitations of inductive reasoning and referred to it as "the fallacy of affirming the consequence" (eg we might imply that if A is present, then B occurs; so if B occurs, A must have been present).
+Bertrand Russell (1872-1970) continued the discussion of the limitations of inductive reasoning and referred to it as "the fallacy of affirming the consequent."
+(In this process, we might imply that if A is present, then B occurs; so if B occurs, A must have been present.)

 Deductive reasoning is the process of inferring that a general 'law of nature' exists and has application in a specific, or local, instance.
-The process starts with a hypothesis about a 'law of nature', and observations are then made in an attempt to either prove or refute that assumption.
-The greatest change in our thinking about causal inferences in the past century has been attributed to Karl Popper, who stated that scientific hypotheses can never be proved or evaluated as true, but additional evidence might suggest they are false.
+The process starts with a hypothesis about a 'law of nature' and observations are then made in an attempt to either prove or refute that assumption.
+The greatest change in our thinking about causal inferences in the past century has been attributed to Karl Popper who stated that scientific hypotheses can never be proven or evaluated as true, but evidence might suggest they are false.
 This philosophy is referred to as refutationism.
-Based on Popper's philosophy, a scientist should not collect data to try and prove a hypothesis (which Popper states is impossible, anyway), but that scientists should try to disprove their theory; this can be accomplished with only one study.
+Based on Popper's philosophy, a scientist should not collect data to try and prove a hypothesis (which Popper states is impossible, anyway), but that scientists should try to disprove their theory; this can be accomplished with only one observation.
 Once a hypothesis has been disproven, the information gained can be used to develop a revised hypothesis, which should once again be subjected to rigorous attempts to disprove it.
-Popper argues that, only by disproving hypotheses can we make scientific progress.
+Popper argues that, only by disproving hypotheses do we make any scientific progress.
 It is partially for this reason that, when conducting statistical analyses, we usually form our hypothesis in the null (ie that a factor is not associated with an outcome) and, if our data are inconsistent with that hypothesis, we can accept the alternative hypothesis, that the factor is associated with the outcome.
 Thus, the current paradigm in deductive reasoning is to conjecture and then attempt to refute that conjecture.
-A major benefit of using Popper's approach is that it helps narrow the scope of epidemiologic studies.
-It suggests that we carefully review what is already known and then formulate a few specific hypotheses that are testable with a reasonable amount of data.
-This contrasts with the data-mining approach, in which we often generate long, multipage questionnaires and end up with dozens if not hundreds of variables to test (most without any pre-specified hypothesis).
-In general, epidemiologic investigations which start with a clear hypothesis are inevitably more focused and more likely to result in valid conclusions than those based on unfocused recording and analysis of observations.
+A major benefit of using Popper's approach is that it helps narrow the scope of epidemiologic studies instead of using a data-mining 'risk-factor' identification approach.
+It suggests that we carefully review what is already known and then formulate a very specific hypothesis that is testable with a reasonable amount of data.
+In the former approach, we often generate long, multipage questionnaires, whereas, in the latter, the required information is much more constrained and highly focused on refuting the hypothesis.
+Epidemiologic investigations which start with a clear hypothesis are inevitably more focused and more likely to result in valid conclusions than those based on unfocused recording and analysis of observations.